corda/corda-docs/content/en/docs/corda-os/4.4/cordapp-constraint-migration.md

 Please also remember that *states are always consumable if the version of the CorDapp that issued (created) them is installed*.
-In the simplest of scenarios it may be easier to re-issue existing hash or CZ whitelist constrained states (eg. exit them from the ledger using the original unsigned CorDapp and re-issuing them using the new signed CorDapp).
+In the simplest of scenarios, it may be easier to re-issue existing hash or CZ whitelist constrained states (for example, exit them from the ledger using the original unsigned CorDapp and re-issuing them using the new signed CorDapp).